metonym/svelte-bootstrap-icons/demo/README.md

 ## Build

-To build the app for production, run `yarn build`.
-This executes the `sapper export` which exports the app as a static website.
+Run `yarn build` to build the app for production.
+This executes the `sapper export` script, which exports the app as a static website.

 ## Deploy

-Deploy the app to GitHub Pages:
+Deploy the app to [GitHub Pages](https://pages.github.com/):

 ```sh
 npx gh-pages -d public/svelte-bootstrap-icons